rasan178/rasan178/README.md

 ### 👨‍💻 About Me

+- 🎓 I'm an undergraduate pursuing a **Software Engineering degree at NSBM**
 - 💡 I enjoy turning complex problems into simple, beautiful, and intuitive solutions
 - 🔭 Currently working on **mobile & web development projects**
 - 🌱 Learning **Flutter**, **React Native**, and backend tech